AI DPO: Flo

 • Customer data privacy feedback: Flo features who internally is building privacy functions at Flo.
 To give users the power to influence how their data is used, an opportunity lies in community-driven privacy feedback.

 At Assenteo, we help enterprise-focused AI builders turn data protection into a product strength through providing data protection professionals.
 While this review focused on basic compliance and public transparency, our core service supports full compliance, strong UX practices, and competitive advantage through trust.
-If you're a serious builder, .
+If you're a serious builder, let's chat.